 Yes!
 You can leave out the cereal part.
 Just add extra Lucky Charms marshmallows in place of the cereal.

 Take a tablespoon or tablespoon measuring spoon, scoop some dough and just drop it onto your baking sheet.
 You don’t need to smoosh it down or anything.
-Here’s a good video that shows how to drop by rounded tablespoon.

-Room Temperature: Store these cookies with Lucky Charm marshmallows in an airtight container.
-Store at room temperature for 4 to 5 days.
+Store these cookies with Lucky Charm marshmallows in an airtight container.
+Store at room temperature for 3 to 4 days.
+Freeze leftover cookies or unbaked cookie dough balls in a freezer storage bag for up to 2 months.

 More Recipes You’ll Love